sjhennessy/Election_Analysis/README.md

     Winning Vote Count: 272,892
     Winning Percentage: 73.8%

-## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+## Election-Audit Summary

+To the election commission:
+The purpose of this proposal is to offer the script written for the county election in Colorado as a general script for any election in Colorado.
+By modifying a small amount of code, elections of any size could be analyzed quickly and accurately.
+There are two examples below that explain modifications to the script that could be used for upcoming elections in Colorado.

-In line 17 and 18 of the PyPoll_Challenge_FINAL.py code,
+### In line 17 and 18 of the PyPoll_Challenge_FINAL.py code,
     county_votes = {}
     county_list = []
-the variables which contain the word "county" could be replaced with another variable such as "state_votes" for a national election, or "town_votes" for a state election.
+the variables which contain the word "county" could be replaced with another variable such as "state_votes" for a national election such as a presidential election, or "town_votes" for a state election.

-Need another example
+### Another example of how the script can be modified is to show the Loser in the election rather than the Winner.
+The variables listed below would be exchanged with the 'losing variables':

+#Initialize winning variables
+    winning_candidate = ""
+    winning_count = 0
+    winning_percentage = 0

+The word "winning" would then be replaced with "losing" and the code for determining vote count would be 'less than' rather than 'greater than' in line 151.